Internal Locus of Control (LOC): Origins, Determinants and Benefits

 Locus of control refers to the connections individuals perceive between their behaviour and what happens to them (internality).
 Those who believe what happens to them is due to luck, fate or chance are deemed to be external.
 Internal LOC is positively related to academic achievement, physical/mental health, self-concept and economic success.

-Funded by the John Templeton Foundation (PIs: Jean Golding and Stephen Nowicki).
-Staff: Yaz Iles-Caven, Steve Gregory, Genette Ellis.
+Originally funded by the John Templeton Foundation (PIs: Jean Golding and Stephen Nowicki).
+Staff currently involved: Yaz Iles-Caven, Steve Gregory, Holly Tunstall

 Edit this page